-Using proper bedding.
-Your baby should sleep on a firm mattress or other firm surface covered by a fitted
+Using correct bedding.
+Your baby should sleep on a firm, flat mattress or firm surface with no slant.
+Cover

 Not overheating.
 Keep your baby warm but not too warm.
 The temperature in your baby’s room should

 Sharing a room.
-The American Academy of Pediatrics advises that infants sleep close to the parent's
+The American Academy of Pediatrics advises that babies sleep close to the parent's

-bed, but in a separate crib or bassinet for infants.
+bed, but in a separate crib or bassinet for babies.
 This is advised ideally for the

 baby's first year.
 But you should do this at least for the first 6 months.